-Here are the Xbox Game Pass games your kids can play on Android
+Here are the best Xbox Game Pass games your kids can play on Android

 Viva Piñata

-Going back to the old school of games, Viva Piñata is one of Rare's most underrated titles.
-You have to cultivate an island full of Piñatas in order to lure and tame them, in a bizarre mixture of gardening sim, time management, and animal husbandry.
-The player must capture the various species of pinata, even though they don't always get along.
+Going back to the old-school of games, Viva Piñata is one of Rare's most underrated titles.
+You have to cultivate an island full of Piñatas to lure and tame them in a bizarre mixture of gardening sim, time management, and animal husbandry.
+The player must capture the various species of piñata, even though they don't always get along.

-Describing it like that makes it sound complicated, but the gameplay is very simple, and the colorful world is very kid-friendly.
-While capturing a whole pinata food chain sometimes requires players to sacrifice some pinatas in order to capture others, it's cheerful and non-graphic enough to still be safely within the realm of kid-friendly games.
+Describing it like that makes it sound complicated, but the gameplay is straightforward, and the colorful world is very kid-friendly.
+While capturing a whole piñata food chain sometimes requires players to sacrifice some piñatas to capture others, it's cheerful and non-graphic enough to still be safely within the realm of kid-friendly games.
+It also has touch controls on Android.

 New Super Lucky's Tale

-This adorable platformer is described by Microsoft as a "complete reimagining" of the original Super Lucky's Tale, released on PC and Xbox One in 2017.
+Microsoft described this adorable platformer as a "complete reimagining" of the original Super Lucky's Tale, released on PC and Xbox One in 2017.
 Lucky Swiftail must help his sister protect the Book of Ages, which offers access to new worlds, from an evil sorcerer.

 As far as kid-friendly games go, it doesn't get more classic than this, a platformer starring an animal hero on a noble quest.
 This is an expanded version of the original game, with new levels and mechanics added.
 If you're looking for a game that'll give your kid the platformer experience with modern graphics and controls, this is the perfect game.
+It has touch controls on mobile.

 Yooka-Laylee and the Impossible Lair